red-g/animal-ranges/README.md

 The plotdata function takes in the same arguments as the bounds function but instead of returning range data shows an overlay of the range circle and your data points.

 <h1>Airtags</h1>
-Included in the repo is a script for tracking an animal using airtags, and can only run on macs.
+Included in the repo is a script for tracking an animal using airtags, which can only run on macs.
 To start it, customize the included constants as directed in the script, and call the track function.